system76/docs/_articles/switch.md

 ## Emailing

-Ubuntu comes with [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) as it's default email program.
+Ubuntu comes with [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) as its default email program.
 It has similar functionality to Apple's email program, and is highly configurable with plugins.
 A calendar can be added, address books can be synced, and the look and feel can be customized.
 The plugins [*Lightning*](https://www.mozilla.org/en-US/projects/calendar/), [*Thunderbird Conversations*](https://addons.mozilla.org/en-US/thunderbird/addon/gmail-conversation-view/), and [*GContactSync*](https://addons.mozilla.org/en-US/thunderbird/addon/gcontactsync/), are a few of the common ones installed.

 ![apple-email](/images/switch/apple-email.png)